 はwa can “conceal” the が ga-function or the を wo-function (and sometimes に ni or others).
 And we need to know what a は wa-marked topic is actually doing in が ga/を wo terms in order to understand a sentence.

-(I know the concept of “concealed particles” may seem unfamiliar, but it is vital to understanding the language correctly, and I walk you through everything step-by-step in Unlocking Japanese)
+(I know the concept of “concealed particles” may seem unfamiliar, but it is vital to understanding the language correctly, and I walk you through everything step-by-step in this article)